-- 1. Admission to full standing for each program. - 2.
-Completion of a planned program of the required semester credits (programs vary from 30 to 60 credits-see program sections) with a grade average of "B" (3.00 on 4.00 scale) or above. - 3.
+- 1. Admission to full standing for each program. - Completion of a planned program of the required semester credits (programs vary from 30 to 60 credits-see program sections).
+Minimum grade requirements for graduation are given in the Grade Policy section on pg.
+34. - 3.
 For the student following a non-thesis plan, satisfactory performance on the exit evaluation. - 4.
 For those taking the thesis option, submission and defense of an acceptable thesis. - 5.
 All students must complete and pass a capstone assignment that assesses overall minimum professional competencies as a requirement for graduation from any respective graduate program. - 6.
 Submission of an application for graduation early in the term before expecting to complete requirements for graduation.
 Graduate students will work with their appropriate program office to submit applications at the appropriate point in the program sequence.